MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/browser/load-ready-events.md

 ```

 This can be useful to undertand exactly when your page moves through each state, while also logging other messages.

-Reminder to look at the browser's dev tools for a visual representation of when the ready events are hit, though it will be outside of your console.